JoelLinn/sql2ldap/README.md

 # 📋 sql2ldap 🍇

-An LDAP server that presents SQL rows as LDAP leafs under a single DN
+An LDAP server that presents SQL rows as LDAP leafs under a single DN.

 ## Overview